 Day 2 of the Cheltenham Festival schedule, labelled ‘Ladies Day’, features the Queen Mother Champion Chase, another of those level-weights Championship races where Cheltenham races betting goes wild.

-The Wednesday card at Cheltenham racecourse also features the Neptune Novice Hurdle (the opening race on the card), the Cross Country Chase (a race normally monopolised by Irish-trained runners), the massively competitive Fred Winter Hurdle and the curtain faller is the Champion Bumper.
+The Wednesday card at Cheltenham racecourse also features the Ballymore Properties Novice Hurdle (the opening race on the card), the Cross Country Chase (a race normally monopolised by Irish-trained runners), the massively competitive Fred Winter Hurdle and the curtain faller is the Champion Bumper.

 St Patrick’s Thursday – 15th March

-Cheltenham Thursday just happens to be St Patrick’s Day and features the World Hurdle, a three-mile level-weights championship contest formerly known as the ‘Stayers Hurdle’.
+Cheltenham Thursday just happens to be St Patrick’s Day and features the Ladbrokes Stayers’ Hurdle, a three-mile level-weights championship contest won in 2017 by Nichols Canyon, who will be gunning to defend his crown against the likes of Unowhatimeanharry and the up and coming Supasundae.

 Multiple winner Big Bucks gave this race some real credibility.
 The contest had steadily grown as the last century ended and by 2003, when Baracouda won it for the second time, the World Hurdle was starting to be taken seriously as a championship race.